 When to Harvest Shallots

-Harvest shallots when the bulbs are about a quarter inch around but wait for the leaves to yellow before lifting.
+Harvest shallots when the bulbs are about 1/4 inch (6 mm.) around but wait for the leaves to yellow before lifting.
 For an extended harvest season, plant and harvest the largest shallots first, replanting smaller bulbs in their place for harvesting later.

 How to Store Shallots

-Following these tips for growing shallots, you should be able to easily add these delicious vegetable to your garden.
+Following these tips for growing shallots, you should be able to easily add these delicious vegetables to your garden.